Teacher: Lyndsey Monaghan

 - Appreciate staff and other musical notations.

-- Appreciate and understand a wide range of high quality live and recorded music drawn from different traditions and from great composers and musicians.
+- Appreciate and understand a wide range of high quality live and recorded music from different traditions, great composers and musicians.

 Coding and Programming